-Fundraising Performance
+Fundraising performance

-The Eastbournian Society ('ES') and Development Office, together with the wider school community, raises funds for bursaries and the development of the schools' facilities.
-The Office continues to introduce new ways of connecting with former pupils of the schools (as well as Ascham, the College's prep school until 1977), current and former parents and other supporters of the Charity.
-During the year, the Charity has implemented an innovative new interactive platform and CRM to encourage community engagement and to effectively manage, track and steward donors ahead of a new fundraising campaign.
-The new platform will enable the ES to move forward with a contemporary and forward-thinking brand, facilitating campaign management, which will be key if the Charity is to achieve its longer-term target of building its endowment and restricted funds to £30m to support with bursary funding.
+The Eastbournian Society ('ES') and Development Office, together with the wider school community, raise funds for bursaries and the development of the schools' facilities.
+The Office continues to introduce new ways of connecting with former pupils of the schools (as well as Ascham, the College's prep school until 1977), current parents, parents of former pupils, current staff, former members of staff and other supporters of the Charity.
+There are currently in excess of 6,500 ES members.
+During the year, the Charity has continued to populate an innovative interactive platform and CRM to encourage community engagement and to effectively manage, track and steward donors ahead of a new fundraising appeal.

+The promotion and management of events has been a significant improvement.
+Guests can now book and pay online through the website, which has streamlined event administration.
+The platform has enabled the ES to move forward with a contemporary and forward-thinking brand, facilitating campaign management and donor stewardship which will be key if the Charity is to achieve its longer-term target of building its endowment and restricted funds to $\pounds 30m$ to support bursary funding.

-The Office raises funds for bursaries in a number of ways including running ticketed events and a programme of legacy giving, through the Devonshire Society, a legacy club which was created in 2002 and from which a number of awards have been established.
-At 31 August 2022 79 (2021: 81), known pledges from Devonshire Society members were in existence.
-New events have been introduced during the year with the aim of friend-raising as well as fundraising.
-The Eastbournian Society Sports Club has been launched allowing members to access the sports facilities at certain times of the day.
-There is no charge for using the facilities although a small donation is suggested for those who feel inclined to do so.
-'CIRCUS', a four day programme of events hosted at the College and supporting the performing arts, was also new this year, raising a small amount of funds towards supporting bursaries.
-Total donations received in the year amounted to £253k (2021: £998k), which included £203k (2021: £908k) towards bursaries.
-During the year the Office supported 12 pupils (2021: 16) who received substantial fee assistance through awards that are funded using the income from previous donations together with continuing support from charities, trusts and individuals.
+The Office raises funds for bursaries in a number of ways, including running ticketed events and a programme of legacy giving, through the Devonshire Society, a legacy club which was created in 2002 and from which a number of awards have been established.
+At 31 August 2023 78 (2022: 79), known pledges from Devonshire Society members were in existence.

+Total donations received in the year amounted to $\pounds 281k$ (2022: $\pounds 253k$ ), which included $\pounds 241k$ (2022: $\pounds 203k$ ) towards bursaries.
+During the year the Office supported 12 pupils (2022: 12) who received substantial fee assistance through awards that are funded using the income from previous donations, together with continuing support from charities, trusts and individuals.

 Generous benefaction from Old Eastbournians, parents, staff and other friends of the College has been at the heart of the school's success over many years.
 The ES continues to grow into a worldwide network, which allows Old Eastbournians, current College parents and prospective College parents to gather for events in different parts of the world.
-This network proves to be an effective means of marketing and recruitment for the school as well as providing a community to support the Charity with fundraising.
+This network proves to be an effective means of marketing and recruitment for the school, as well as providing a community to support the Charity with fundraising.